To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Telephone / Internet

-Internet is available with a pass-word that may be obtained from the camp host by the group leader, please use responsibly.
+Internet access is available with a password obtained from the Camp Host by the Group Leader.
+Please use responsibly.

 Sound Systems